You can reduce your chances of falling victim to fraud and identity theft with the help of these everyday safety tips.

 For example, if you are an Ally Auto customer you can enroll in Ally's Auto Pay – which allows your monthly auto payment to be withdrawn automatically from your checking or savings account.
 This helps combat identity theft by removing another paper source that contains your private information.

 Always shred documents that contain personal information instead of placing them in your trashcan or recycling bin.
 This includes pre-approved credit card offers.
 Criminals look for personal information in trashcans and use it to access your accounts or open new accounts using your identity.
 You should also be mindful of documents that could be accessed by babysitters, guests and other people who visit your home.

 As an extra precaution, you can opt out of receiving pre-approved credit offers online or by calling 1-888-5-OPTOUT (1-888-567-8688).

 Check your checks

-Store blank and cancelled checks securely.
+Store blank and canceled checks securely.
 Report lost or stolen checks immediately.
 Use your checks in order and look for check numbers out of order on your statements.
 A check number out of order could indicate fraud.
 Use online bill payment or electronic funds transfers instead of writing checks to reduce check fraud.

 Keep an eye on your credit

 Check your credit report annually.
 As a consumer you are entitled to one free credit report from each of the three reporting agencies once a year.
-Request these reports at www.annualcreditreport.com.
+Request these reports at annualcreditreport.com.

-Protect your credit and debit card and PIN
+Protect your credit card, debit card and PIN